foambubble/foam-template/getting-started.md

   - **tip** - Foam will sync links and definitions  whenever you save the file
   - **tip** - If you are just using foam in VsCode you can turn off wikilink definitions in your VsCode settings

+- [ ] You can also paste images in your Foam, just press `cmd+alt+v` to create the image file and link to it from your note

 - [ ] Want to see how to manage your tasks?
 Go to the [[todo]] note

 - [ ] To explore all the Foam settings, press `cmd+,`, then `Extensions > Foam`